Skip to main content

 4. The origin-svcb well-known URI

-publishes the JSON content defined in Section 5 at:
+Factory, it publishes the JSON content defined in Section 5 at:

 https://backend.example.com/.well-known/origin-svcb

-The well-known URI defined here MUST be an https URL and therefore
+The well-known URI defined here MUST be an "https" URL and therefore

 the ZF can verify the correct backend is being accessed.

-factory MUST NOT modify the zone.
+then the ZF MUST NOT modify the zone.

 5. The JSON structure for origin service binding info